cafernandezlo/es_github_cafernandezlo/_pages/about.md

 also a visiting scholar at the Stanford University under the supervision of Dr. Christina Curtis.

 After my 4-year postdoc at the INIBIC, I currently hold an appointment at UDC and I was recognized with a 5-years period (2016-2021) on teaching work and a 6-years period (2011-2016) on reseach work (ANECA-CNEAI).
-During the last years I added more than 1400 full time hours of accreditated university teaching.
-I started leading a student body, including 4 PhD students, one of them defended with honours.
-Furthermore, this means that I have experience leading research work with 5 JCR publications as senior author (4 Q1, 1D1) and I am able to independently lead and supervise PhD students in my own research line.
 I am currently supervising several PhD students, one of them being in her final year dealing with biologically active compounds in colon cancer and two of whom are in the middle of their studies dealing with microbiome data integration and genomic mapping of antibiotic resistant bacterial pathogens.
 The number of authors per article signing as senior author does not exceed four people (~4.6 average per paper).
 Additionally, I have established strong and active international collaborations (only 12 out of